 An initial consultation is required to assess the skin, make the diagnosis (most cases clinically, rarely requires a biopsy) and discuss treatments.

-i) depigmenting creams – treatment for 3 – 6 months are required to reach maximal results
+- i) Depigmenting creams – treatment for 3 – 6 months is required to reach maximal results

-iv) laser – some types of laser can be used with varying results and benefit inc are fully selected patients, however should be performed by specialised dermatologists only.
+- iv) Laser – some types of laser can be used with varying results and benefits on selected patients, however, it should be performed by specialised dermatologists only.
 Multiple sessions may be required.

 What is post-inflammatory hyperpigmentation (PIH)?